 Our typical procedure for creating a teardown video is to acquire a sample of the product, take it apart, and rebuild the images in 3D.
 But when the product is a communications satellite, it’s not likely we’ll be able to pick one up on eBay.
 And because of the proprietary nature of the technology, there was very little information on the internet we could research as to its structure and the components inside that utilized our client’s materials.

 Fortunately, we knew the right person to call.
-He is a retired Boeing engineer that worked on satellites and other spacecraft for more than 30 years.
-He worked with us to frame out the correct structure of the satellite, its phased array antenna and its solar panels, all of which our client wanted to display interacting with their materials.
+He is a retired Boeing engineer who worked on satellites and other spacecraft for more than 30 years.
+He worked with us to frame out the correct structure of the satellite, its phased array antenna, and its solar panels, all of which our client wanted to display interacting with their materials.

 Surpassing Client Expectations